Gear of Interest

 The most common form of combat with the blades was not melee combat, but using them as slings to unleash thunderfire in a concentrated form.
 The user could sling the plasma arc at a high rate, and it would collapse into what can be described as a fist of thunderfire reaching speeds up to a thousand feet per second with ranges up to several hundred feet.

 Typical thunderblade bolts could punch a fist-sized hole through twenty inches of wood and split apart entire trunks.
 Full-sized bolts would leave little when hitting a body.
-Sparkblade bolts were powerful enough to severe limbs.
+Sparkblade bolts were powerful enough to sever limbs.

 Thunderwhips were another form of combat, when the lightning arc could be gapped to the target continuously for a brief period of time.